Find out how to make renovations to your home in France. Learn the French property safety standards and how to create a

-Whether you want to build or decorate an entire house or just need a hook to hang a picture, then head to giants like Bricorama, Leroy Merlin, Mr. Bricolage or Point P. Ciffréo Bona specialises in building materials, and Kiloutou has for hire all the equipment or machinery you need, from a digger to a damp detector.
+Whether you want to build or decorate an entire house or just need a hook to hang a picture, then head to giants like Bricorama, Leroy Merlin, Mr. Bricolage or Point P. Ciffréo Bona specializes in building materials, and Kiloutou has for hire all the equipment or machinery you need, from a digger to a damp detector.

-While most of the DIY stores sell laminate and wood flooring and tiles, Mondial Moquette offers a wider range of flooring as well as carpets, while Saint Maclou specialises in flooring, carpets, wallpapers, and paints.
+While most of the DIY stores sell laminate and wood flooring and tiles, Mondial Moquette offers a wider range of flooring as well as carpets, while Saint Maclou specializes in flooring, carpets, wallpapers, and paints.

 Castorama sells all things practical for inside and outside the house – including the kitchen sink.
 Lapeyre sells fixtures and fittings for kitchens, bathrooms and doors, and offers an installation service.

 When it comes to buying appliances and other household items, check out the huge French hypermarkets like Carrefour, Auchan, and Leclerc.
 You’ll find at least one of them on the outskirts of almost every large town.
 They stock almost everything you’ll need to furnish your new home at great prices: TVs, phones, computers, white goods, kitchen appliances, bedding, crockery, DIY, garden furniture and more.
 Just about the only items you won’t find here will be indoor furniture, carpets, flooring and curtains.

-French chains selling sofas, beds, and other household furniture, household appliances large and small, and garden furniture, include BHV, BUT and Fly (also sells nicely designed kitchens).
+French chains selling sofas, beds, and other household furniture, household appliances large and small, and garden furniture, including BHV, BUT and Fly (also sells nicely designed kitchens).
 For cheap and cheerful, go to Conforama.
 Or there’s always IKEA.